wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup.md

 Presonus Studio USB-C 1824 1x mic input -> 2x Genelec 8020D Speakers + 1x Presonus Speaker acting as a subwoofer (with hardware EQ)
 ```

-### My Games
+## My Games

+I collect physical and digital games, both modern and retro.
 You should able to browse through the games I have, both on PC and console, here: [https://wordswords.github.io/media-library-homepage](https://wordswords.github.io/media-library-homepage)

-### Living Room TV Setup
+## Living Room TV Setup

 We have a super minimal setup in our living room which my wife uses heavily.
 It is super minimal because she doesn't like overcomplicated tech stuff :) It consists of: